TritonDataCenter/sdc-docker/docs/divergence.md

 you may experience when interacting with sdc-docker instead of Docker Inc's docker.

+## Client Versions

+At this point only docker clients 1.4.1+ can be expected to work against sdc-docker.

 ## Differences in Container Behavior

 ### Extra Processes